-- A. As specified in federal regulations, terms of all provider agreements, Section 105(C) Medicaid Billing and Payment, and Section 105.1(A) Medicaid Payments to Providers, Medicaid payment is payment in full.
+- A. As specified in federal regulations, terms of all provider agreements, Section 105(C), Medicaid Billing and Payment, and Section 105.1(A), Medicaid Payments to Providers, Medicaid payment is payment in full.
 Providers may not attempt to collect additional money directly from recipients.
 Providers are not allowed to bill recipients for any covered services or remaining balances.
-Providers are not allowed to request payment from recipients for Medicaid covered services.
 All covered services must be billed to Nevada Medicaid. - A.B.
 A provider may bill a recipient when a Medicare/Medicaid patient elects not to use lifetime reserve days for hospital inpatient stays.
 In these cases, the patient must be informed that, due to this election, Medicaid coverage will not be available. - B.C.
 When a service is provided by a Medicaid provider, which is not a Medicaid covered service, the recipient is only responsible for payment if a signed written agreement is in place prior to the service being rendered.
 The signed written agreement must include the date, type of service, cost of service, and the fact that the recipient or responsible individual, has been informed Nevada Medicaid will not pay for the services and agrees to accept full responsibility for the payment.
 This agreement MAY NOT be in the form of a blanket authorization secured only once (for example, at the time of consent for all treatment).
 It must be specific to each incident or arrangement for which the recipient, or responsible individual, accepts financial responsibility.